erincatto/box2c/docs/overview.md

 rest.

 ### world
-A physics world is a collection of bodies, shapes, and constraints that interact together.
+A physics world is a collection of bodies, shapes, joints, and contacts that interact together.
 Box2D supports the creation of multiple worlds which are completely independent.

 ### solver
 The physics world has a solver that is used to advance time and to resolve contact and joint constraints.
-The Box2D solver is a high performance iterative solver that operates in order N time, where N is the number of constraints.
+The Box2D solver is a high performance sequential solver that operates in order N time, where N is the number of constraints.

 ### continuous collision